-Our mission is to combine innovative scientific research, education, and technical support to inform, enhance and inspire conservation.
+Our mission has been to combine innovative scientific research, education, and technical support to inform, enhance and inspire conservation.
 Our goal is a rich and enduring biological heritage.

 About PBIWe believe that knowledge, combined with passion, changes the game.
-Our conservation science fills critical knowledge gaps, and has made a significant difference in the protection and management of forests, rivers, deserts, wetlands, and imperiled wildlife species.
-We accomplish our mission through:
+Our conservation science has filled critical knowledge gaps, and has made a significant difference in the protection and management of forests, rivers, deserts, wetlands, and imperiled wildlife species.
+We accomplished our mission through:

 - Conservation partnerships

 - Conservation science education (including public talks, internet resources and conservation science internships).

 - Sharing our expertise in ecology, botany, wildlife biology, and complex spatial analysis.

 From the blog

 Keep up to date on PBI activities, events, and progress.